- “That doesn’t seem to work.” (Talk @ Codemotion Rome 2018 – YouTube link)

 Unpoint/Unclick is my attempt to learn more about Point and Click Adventure Game Design by deconstructing other adventure games I loved playing.

 I concentrate mostly on analyzing their puzzle design and structure, then building Puzzle Dependency Charts (as described by Ron Gilbert) out of the results.

 So, all of you fellow Game Designers wannabes and Adventure Games aficionados, join me in this learning journey!
-And also beware: these analysis may not be 100% accurate and will most likely contain complete spoilers for each game.
+Also, beware: these analysis may not be 100% accurate and will most likely contain complete spoilers for each game.

 “I want to design Point and Click Adventure Games.
 Any advice?”